 Professor Anker was appointed as the first Chair of the newly created Department of Environmental Studies at NYU.
 An exhibition at the Goethe-Institut, Weltstadt: Who Creates the City?, will feature work from Peder Anker, Louise Harpman, and Mitchell Joachim.
 Materials were drawn from the Spring 2014 Conference, Cities and Citizenship, co-organized by Anker, Harpman, and Joachim along with Global Design NYU, the Goethe-Institut, and Parsons New School for Design.
 The exhibition runs October 2-9, 2-7pm, Wednesday-Sunday.
 He, along with Louise Harpman and Mitchell Joachim. co-authored the book Global Design (Prestel, 2014), released in June 2014.

-Professor Sinan Antoon was long listed for the 2014 Independent Foreign Fiction Prize for best translated fiction.
-He received the 2014 Saif Ghobash Banipal Prize for his translation of his own novel The Corpse Washer, published by Yale University Press.
+Professor Sinan Antoon received the 2014 Saif Ghobash Banipal Prize for his translation of his own novel The Corpse Washer, published by Yale University Press.
+He was long listed for the 2014 Independent Foreign Fiction Prize for best translated fiction.
+The Spanish translation of his work Ave Maria, translated by Maria Luz Commedado, was released from Turner Libros in 2014.
 He was the Distinguished Visiting Creative Writer at the American University in Cairo in March 2014.
 He presented “Translation as Mourning” and “Topophilia and Violence” for the Cairo Translation Series at American University in Cairo.
 He was the keynote speaker at the “Middle Eastern Literatures in the 21st Century” conference at Harvard University’s Center for Middle Eastern Studies, where he delivered the April 2014 lecture “The Arabic Novel in the 21st Century: Writing Against the Political Maelstrom.”
 The Spanish translation of Sinan Antoon’s novel, Ave Maria, was published by Turner Libros in May 2014.
 On March 2, 2015, Antoon was profiled in The Guardian article "Sinan Antoon: an Iraqi novelist living in continuous mourning."

 Professor Bryonn Bain (MA ’98) was the executive producer for What It iZ: The Spoken Wordical, a prison abolitionist hip-hop theater remix of The Wiz!, staged at Gallatin in February 2014.
 He performed an excerpt from his show Lyrics from Lockdown on MSNBC’s Melissa Harris-Perry show on Sunday, May 5th, 2013.
 Professor Bain performed Lyrics from Lockdown at the Miller Theatre November 20th, 2014.